KeyboardKit/KeyboardKit/README.md

 So far, I only use `GridKeyboardViewController` in my own apps, which means that it has a lot of functionality that the others lack.
 If you use `KeyboardKit` and need other features or types of keyboards, please let me know.

+### Action Handling

+Each keyboard view controller has a `keyboardActionHandler`, that can handle actions that are triggered by the user.
+By default, `StandardKeyboardActionHandler` is used, but you can replace it with any `KeyboardActionHandler` implementation.

-### Keyboard extension size
+### Settings

-You can change the keyboard extension size with `setHeight(to:)`.
-Don't use it when you inherit `GridKeyboardViewController`, since this class will adjust the size depending on the grid.
+Each keyboard view controller has a `settings` property that can be persist settings between app sessions.
+By default, `StandardKeyboardSettings` is used, but you can replace it with any `KeyboardSettings` implementation.

-### Keyboard alerts
+### Alerts

 Since keyboard extensions can't display `UIAlertController`s, `KeyboardKit` has custom alerts that can be displayed on top of the keyboard.
 You can either use `ToastAlert` or build a custom alert that implements `KeyboardAlert`.

+### Keyboard extension height

+You can change the height of your keyboard extension by using the `setHeight(to:)` function.
+Don't use it when you inherit `GridKeyboardViewController`, since this class will adjust the size depending on the grid.

 ### Extensions